skyline-nine/beluga/README.md

 beluga.py macos version = 100% kind of? working tested some features are broken and due to such are currently removed until further notice

-beluga.py linux version = ?% unknown not tested
+beluga.py linux version = ?% unknown not testable